 I further need to show that the Correlative endpoint resultant-state clause is (almost) the only strategy for reinforcing the Anaphoric degree-adverbs exclamatives, in order to overcome the common tendency of intensifiers (here, Anaphoric degree-adverbs) to lose their emotive force over time.
 As already mentioned, non-exclamatives hosting other intensifiers can simply reduplicate the intensifier in order to overcome this loss.
-To this end, I extracted from (part-of-speech tagged) HeTenTen corpus all instances of the anaphoric degree-adverbs in Examples (4.1a-d), as well as some other non-anaphoric degree-adverb intensifiers when followed by an adjective: both when a single instance of each intensifier precedes the adjective, and when a reduplicated intensifier precedes the adjective.
-The findings in Table 4.1 attest to the likelihood of intensifiers of the non-anaphoric degree-adverb kind to reduplicate in order to compensate (most probably) for the loss of (their) emotive force over time.
+To this end, I extracted from (part-of-speech tagged) HeTenTen corpus all instances of the anaphoric degree-adverbs in Examples (4.1a-d), as well as some other non-anaphoric degree-adverbs in Examples (4.1a-d), as well as some other non-anaphoric degree-adverb intensifiers when followed by an adjective: both when a single instance of each intensifier precedes the adjective, and when a reduplicated intensifiers of the non-anaphoric degree-adverb kind to reduplicate in order to compensate (most probably) for the loss of (their) emotive force over time.
 This is not the case with anaphoric degree-adverbs, which suggests why they make up plausible candidates to use a Correlative endpoint resultant-state clause as an alternative strategy to compensate for this loss.

-Type of intensifier Intensifier # of single intensifier followed by adjective # of double intensifier followed by adjective $double/{single}^{(0\!\!/\!$ ka'ele/u 'such PL ' 18,652 0 0 Anaphoric kaze 'such SG.M ' 16,863 2 0.01 degree-adverb kazot 'such SG.F ' 3,189 2 0.06 kol-kax 'so' 1,010 2 0.20 Non-ananharia nora 'very' 12,736 442 3.50 Non-anaphoric meod 'very' 266,781 10,730 4.00 degree-adverb mamaš 'really' 77,124 3,295 4.30
+Type of intensifier Intensifier # of single intensifier followed by adjective # of double intensifier followed by adjective double/single ^(%) ka'ele/u 'such {PL} ' 18,652 0 0 Anaphoric kaze 'such {SG.M} ' 16,863 2 0.01 degree-adverb kazot 'such {SG.F} ' 3,189 2 0.06 kol-kax 'so' 1,010 2 0.20 Non anonhoria nora 'very' 12,736 442 3.50 Non-anaphoric meod 'very' 266,781 10,730 4.00 degree-adverb mamaš 'really' 77,124 3,295 4.30